bow-swift/nef-plugin/README.md

 &nbsp;

-It is a plugin for Xcode to integrate some of the nef's features directly in the IDE.
+This project provides a plugin for Xcode to integrate some nef features directly in the IDE.
 Using the core of `nef`, you can [export snippets](https://github.com/bow-swift/nef#-exporting-carbon-code-snippets) from your code selection directly in Xcode.

 &nbsp;